j-casimiro/zenith-ai/README.md

 # Zenith-AI

-Zenith-AI is a modern web application that leverages advanced AI to condense lengthy documents into digestible summaries, saving you time and enhancing comprehension.
+Zenith-AI is a modern web application that leverages advanced AI to condense lengthy text into digestible summaries, saving you time and enhancing comprehension.
 With a clean, intuitive interface and powerful summarization features, Zenith-AI helps you read faster, understand more, and keep your knowledge organized.

 ## Features